remybach/chrome-twilight/README.md

 ## The 3D

-I've added a 3D effect to the icons in the tabs.
+I've added a 3D hover effect to the icons in the tabs.
 To see an example of the effect, see [this codepen][codepen-3d] I made to demonstrate how it works.

 If you don't like the 3d tab icon version, I've created a branch without that effect [here][no-3d].